 For specific information about how to get your hands on cheap tickets, check out our European train tickets hub.

-The average train ticket price from Barcelona to Madrid usually costs around $112.89 two weeks before travel, but can start from as little as $37.06 when you book in advance.
-Prices also vary depending on the time of day, route and class you book.
+Train tickets from Barcelona to Madrid can start from as little as $6.29 when you book in advance and are usually more expensive when purchased on the day.
+Prices can also vary depending the time of day, route and class you book.

-The first train from Barcelona to Madrid leaves at 05:50 from Barcelona Sants.
+The first train from Barcelona to Madrid leaves at 05:30.
 Times and services may vary during weekends and holidays.

-The last train from Barcelona to Madrid leaves at 22:00 from Barcelona Sants.
+The last train from Barcelona to Madrid leaves at 07:40.
 Trains that depart in the early morning hours or very late evening may be sleeper services, time and services may also vary during weekends and holidays.